Waldorf, Maryland: Geography

 According to the United States Census Bureau, the CDP has a total area of 94.5 km2, of which 93.8 sqkm is land and 0.7 sqkm, or 0.7%, is water.

 The soils of Waldorf are known to contain various amounts of Marlboro Clay, a type that is only found in Southern Maryland.
 It can be either red or grey in color.

 Climate

-The climate in this area is characterized by hot, humid summers and generally cool to cold winters.
+The climate in this area is characterized by hot, humid summers and generally mild to cold winters.
 The area gets yearly snowfall, but only gets major blizzards every few years.
 According to the Köppen Climate Classification system, Waldorf has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The area has a tropical storm / hurricane season (late August through September).
 It gets frequent thunderstorms in the summer, some severe, and the area on rare occasion gets serious tornadoes.